Bwc9876/git-from-scratch/index.typ

 - `objects/`: The object store, the most important part of `.git`
 - `refs/`: A list of references to objects in the object store
-- `HEAD`: A special ref that points to the current working branch
+- `HEAD`: A symbolic ref that points to the current working branch
+- `config`: A configuration file for this repository

 We’ll start out with the object store and explain `refs` later.